Dolomites Rock Climbing

 Want to learn more about our Hotels and B&Bs?

 The Dolomites has a multi-faceted culture and history that is reflected in each village we visit, and we make sure to provide you with the most authentic experience of the region possible through the hotels and B&Bs we offer.
 Hotels and chalets are available in the larger villages, while agriturismos (working farms with accommodations similar to B&Bs) are more common in rural areas.
-And we always make sure you have access to inspired regional cuisine, and the best panoramas you can get in the Dolomites!
+And we always make sure you have access to inspired regional cuisine and the best panoramas you can get in the Dolomites!

 Prefer luxury accommodations?